Re-usable Menstrual Hygiene Kits

 Each colorful kit contains underwear and 8 reusable menstrual pads, as well as soap, a snap in system and carrying bag.
 The kits are washable and can last up to five years.

-Even though the schools here do not go beyond grade 6, because some students start late, students range in age from 3 to 16.
+Even though the schools here do not go beyond grade 6, the students range in age from 3 to 16.
+(Students often start late, and, because they are needed to help with household and agricultural/herding chores, they often miss so many classes that they must repeat a grade.)
 Girls without access to menstrual pads often stay home.
 If they miss an average of four days of school each month, that is 20 per cent of the school year.
-Too often this leads to lower grades or dropping out of school altogether.
+Too often this leads to lower grades or to dropping out of school altogether.

 “Noteworthy was the joyous and grateful response of the women who received education and the kits.”